pdp889/mcp-fda/README.md

-# FDA Food Enforcement API MCP Service
+# FDA API MCP Service

-A Model Context Protocol (MCP) service that provides access to the FDA Food Enforcement API.
-This service allows querying FDA enforcement actions with support for various search parameters, date ranges, and wildcard matching.
+A Model Context Protocol (MCP) service that provides access to the FDA API.

 > Note: This service currently focuses on the FDA Food Enforcement API.
 Future versions will expand to include other FDA API endpoints.